WIN WIN GOTHENBURG SUSTAINABILITY AWARD

 PREVIOUS WINNERS

-The WIN WIN Award is an international award that has brought attention to outstanding contributions worldwide since 2000.
 The winners of the WIN WIN Award have created change, developed new innovations and game-changing policies, mobilised people and persistently worked for a more sustainable future.
 They go further than the rest of us.
 They endure a little more.
 They show us what is possible and guide us in the right direction.

 AWARD NIGHT 2022